TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 Special Report The Atlantic Brave Thinkers
 Our annual guide to the people risking their reputations and lives in pursuit of big ideas.
 Read more › Writers

-*   James Fallows My Secret Strategy™ for Avoiding Petraeus-Style… Nov 12, 2012
+*   James Fallows Festival of Found Art Nov 13, 2012
+*   Derek Thompson The End of the Pledge: How Democrats Can Finally… Nov 13, 2012
+*   Jeffrey Goldberg 'I Am Not al-Qaeda.
+When We Kill Bashar, I Will… Nov 13, 2012
+*   Ta-Nehisi Coates Rihanna's Agency Nov 13, 2012
 *   Robert Wright The Real David Petraeus Scandal Nov 12, 2012
-*   Jeffrey Goldberg The Rockets of Gaza Nov 12, 2012
-*   Ta-Nehisi Coates Uppers and the Horde Unite Like Voltron Nov 10, 2012
-*   Derek Thompson 2 Graphs That Should Accompany Every Discussion… Nov 9, 2012
 *   Alexis C. Madrigal The Question I Didn't Get to Ask Pinterest CEO… Nov 8, 2012
 *   Clive Crook Obama's Victory After Cyclical Adjustment Nov 7, 2012
 *   Garance Franke-Ruta The 3 Biggest Day-After Mea Culpas Nov 7, 2012
 *   Steve Clemons Ed Gillespie's Absurd Bluster Nov 6, 2012

-The Biggest Story in Photos Venice Under Water Nov 12, 2012 Video Behind the Scenes of Valentino's New York City Ballet Collaboration 36 Hours With a News Crew During Sandy New York City Ballet Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
+The Biggest Story in Photos Diwali: The Festival of Lights Nov 13, 2012 Video Behind the Scenes of Valentino's New York City Ballet Collaboration We Got This (Occupy Sandy) 36 Hours With a News Crew During Sandy Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
 10 issues JUST $2.45/COPY

 STATEAKALARAZCACOCTDCDEFLGAHIIAIDILINKSKYLAMAMDMEMIMNMOMSMTNCNDNENHNJNMNVNYOHOKORPARISCSDTNTXUTVAVTWAWIWVWYYT